Hackers-Next-Door/Cueball/README.md

 ./main # Or ./main.exe
 ```

-Then you will be able to see how the internal data was removed
+Then you will be able to see how the internal data was removed.